 For each input BASE file, the algorithm produces an output FCDR file in NetCDF4 format.
-There are approximately 15 files per sensor per day and each files is approximately 26 Mbytes.
+There are approximately 15 files per sensor per day and each file is approximately 26 Mbytes.
 Empty files containing only global metadata fields are produced for orbits with no available input TDR data.
 The FCDR file contains the final intercalibrated Tb for each SSM/I equivalent channel along with pixel latitude and longitude, time for each scan, spacecraft position, quality flags, sun-glint angle, and fractional orbit number with the necessary metadata and supplementary data fields.
 A total of six sets of variables are provided, each corresponding to a separate feed horn on the instrument.
-These include env1 (19v, 19h, and 22v), env2 (37v and 37h), img1 (150h, 183+/-1, 183+/-3, and 183+/-7), img2 (91v, and 91h), las (lower atmospheric sounding channels), and uas (upper atmospheric sounding channels)..
+These include env1 (19v, 19h, and 22v), env2 (37v and 37h), img1 (150h, 183±1, 183±3 and 183±7), img2 (91v, and 91h), las (lower atmospheric sounding channels), and uas (upper atmospheric sounding channels).
 The data are truncated to the nearest 0.001 degree for the lat/lon values and to the nearest 0.01 K for the Tb and view angles.
 Internal NetCDF data compression is used to compress the files.
-A detailed specification of the format of the FCDR files is provided in the SSMIS FCDR File Format Specification.